uonyekwuluje/uonyekwuluje.github.io/about.md

 I have found that sometimes the solutions to the difficult problems are the little things.
 Keeping things simple, easy to use and easy to find is what the site is all about.

+For more about me from a professional career standpoint, see details
+<a href="https://www.linkedin.com/in/uchechukwu-onyekwuluje-sde" target="_blank">HERE</a>.

 **NOTE:**

 The opinions expressed in my site’s blog are solely my own and do not express the views or opinions of my employer.